Phone1300 864 444

 Development proposal information is available for viewing through Council’s DA Online portal da.ballina.nsw.gov.au.
-You may also contact the Council officer, whose name appears on the letter, if you have specific questions.
+If you have specific questions please contact the Council officer whose name appears on the letter.
 Strategic planning documents on public exhibition are available for electronic download.
-Hardcopy documents are also typically available for viewing at Council’s Community Access Points.
+Hardcopy documents are also typically available for viewing at Council’s Community Access Points

 Submissions to documents on public exhibition are public documents and may be viewed by the public and published on Council's website, listed on Council’s DAs Online portal da.ballina.nsw.gov.au and/or included in Council meeting reports and agendas.